 2093.
 Prophecy given to Raymond Aguilera on 21 June 2012 at 3:30 PM

 During my afternoon prayer, I began to pray for the up coming Israel Mission trip when the Spirit of the Lord came upon me.
-I had been reading the parables in the Book of Matthew.
+I had been reading the parables in the Book of Matthew

 From NIV: Mat 13:13 This is why I speak to them in parables: "Though seeing, they do not see; though hearing, they do not hear or understand.
 Mat 13:14 In them is fulfilled the prophecy of Isaiah: "'You will be ever hearing but never understanding; you will be ever seeing but never perceiving.

 Mat 13:15 For this people's heart has become calloused; they hardly hear with their ears, and they have closed their eyes.
 Otherwise they might see with their eyes, hear with their ears, understand with their hearts and turn, and I would heal them.'